ZhiquanW/academic-personal-website/content/_index.md

           location: West Lafayette, IN, USA
           date_start: '2021-08'
           date_end: '2022-08'
+          description: AAA
-          description: |2-
+          # |2-
-              Co-design of Virtual Creatures via Evolution
+          #     Co-design of Virtual Creatures via Evolution
-              * Development of a virtual creature generator supporting random generation based on input rules and user constraints with Python.
+          #     * Development of a virtual creature generator supporting random generation based on input rules and user constraints with Python.
-              * Implementation of a reinforcement learning algorithm (PPO) on Pytorch for parallel training of arbitrary virtual creatures’ locomotion.
+          #     * Implementation of a reinforcement learning algorithm (PPO) on Pytorch for parallel training of arbitrary virtual creatures’ locomotion.
-              * Proposed a novel pipeline for the parallel co-design of large-scale population creatures with evolutionary algorithm.
+          #     * Proposed a novel pipeline for the parallel co-design of large-scale population creatures with evolutionary algorithm.
-              * Doubled the performance of creatures in locomotion tasks while significantly reducing computational resources.
+          #     * Doubled the performance of creatures in locomotion tasks while significantly reducing computational resources.
         # - title: Professor of Semiconductor Physics
         #   company: University X
         #   company_url: ''